dieghernan/dieghernan.github.io/collections/_posts/2023-12-16-bertin_dots.md

 ![Jacques Bertin, Sémiologie graphique.
 Les diagrammes.
 Les réseaux.
 Les cartes (1967)](https://dieghernan.github.io/assets/img/misc/bertin.png)

-In this post I would create a similar map for Iberia, and additionally I would show how to create a variation using a hexagonal grid instead of a rectangular one.
+In this post, I create a similar map for Iberia and also show how to create a variation using a hexagonal grid instead of a rectangular one.
 This is the first issue of the series
 [Beautiful Maps with R](https://dieghernan.github.io/tags#beautiful_maps).

 ## Libraries

-I would use the following libraries for loading, manipulating and plotting spatial data (both raster and vector):
+I will use the following libraries for loading, manipulating and plotting spatial data (both raster and vector):

 ```r